| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 understanding among residents that grass had to be cut to meet the

 requirements of the old law.
-"We didn't have a problem with that for many
+"We didn't have a problem with that for

 years," Marchitto said.
-The old law forbade unsightly weeds and lawns from
+The old law forbade unsightly weeds and lawns

-growing in this tiny borough only a half-mile square, but it did not specify the
+growing in this tiny borough only a half-mile square, but it did not

 exact height of the weeds.
 "We just had to be more exacting," said

 Councilman Paul Birch.
-"The purpose of this law was to have a handle on
+"The purpose of this law was to have a handle

 landlords."
 The weed law is among scores of local laws that are being